Why is the Segregation of duties so important in managing fraud risk?

 Helping to fight fraud risk

-Fraud risk will be present in every company.
+Fraud risk are present in every company.
 However, by implementing the right controls to prevent it, such as ensuring duties are properly segregated, fraud risk can be minimized.
 The right company culture, controls, training, robust systems, and regular audits and assessments of fraud risk all help to reduce the risks.

-As well as the segregation of duties, digitizing accounting tasks and automating processes removes a lot of risk.
+As well as the segregation of duties, digitizing accounting tasks and automating financial processes removes a lot of risk.
 Employees should be trained in fraud risk awareness so that they know how to spot it.
 Early investigation of warning signs will help to minimize damage.

-Aligned with the most stringent corporate security restrictions, Trustpair’s solutions automatically check third-party data at every stage of the Procure-to-Pay process to ensure segregation of duties, and data reliability.
-Bank details of third parties can be systematically checked and continually verified to ensure they are associated with the company’s identity.
-Third party risk management controls carried out are traceable and all our systems help in the fight against fraud.
+Aligned with the most stringent corporate security restrictions, Trustpair’s solutions automatically check third-party data at every stage of the Procure-to-Pay process to ensure data reliability.
+Bank details of third parties are systematically checked and continually verified to ensure they are associated with the company’s identity.
+Third-party risk management controls carried out are traceable and all our systems help in the fight against fraud.
+Our system provides peace of mind for the management team and safeguards company cash – by verifying each transaction before it’s executed.
+It also guarantees internal compliance.
+Find out more about how our software can help reduce your company’s fraud risk.
+Contact us to request a demo now!

 Key Takeaways: